Alamance Community College logo

 1964

-Granted the right to award Associate of Applied Science (A.A.S.) degrees and renamed Technical Institute of Alamance.
+Granted the right to award the Associate of Applied Science (A.A.S.) degree and changed its name to Technical Institute of Alamance.

 1971

-Governor Robert W. Scott donates 48 acres of land for a new campus.
+Governor Robert W. Scott donated 48 acres of land for a new campus.

 1976